GLP-1 GI Information

 • Seek prompt medical care for persistent vomiting, inability to keep down fluids, signs of dehydration, severe abdominal pain, or concerning worsening symptoms.

-• Emergency symptoms should go to emergency services first, not a lead form.
+• Emergency symptoms should go to emergency services first, not a website form.

-• If symptoms are ongoing but not emergent, a licensed clinician is the right next stop before making assumptions from search results alone.
+• If symptoms are ongoing but not emergent, a licensed clinician is the right next step before drawing conclusions about the cause.

 FAQ